csp256/IsoVis/README.md

       }
     }

 Note, when using the square root function, make sure you never pass it a negative value.
 The result will not be what you want.
 There is no support for complex numbers.
+Similar caveats apply to functions like logarithm, dividing by 0, etc.

 Maybe you wanted the cylinder to have a varying, periodic radius: